 So with tired legs, and no idea what I was doing… there I was.
-As pictured, on the start line, having the process explained to me.
+As pictured below, on the start line, having the process explained to me.
 I was gonna be going from a clipped in start… something I’d never done before.
-And I had to get to the roundabout, go around it, and come back to where I started.
+I simply had to ride to the roundabout, go around it, and come back to where I started.
 Simple.

 Warming Up For Your Time Trial

 You have a few different options here which include a warm up on the turbo trainer, an off the bike warm up or simply riding to the start.
-I saw Alison of Veloqi CC recommended this 20 minute indoor cycling warm up from British Cycling.
+Fellow coach and Beyond CC co-founder, Alison recommended this 20 minute indoor cycling warm up from British Cycling.

-If you choose just to ride to the start, Alison suggested sticking to zone 2 and 3, with no big efforts, to reduce any lactic acid build up in your muscles.
+If you choose just to ride to the start, Coach Alison suggests sticking to zones 2 and 3, with no big efforts, to reduce any lactic acid build up in your muscles.

 Tips To Prepare For Your First Time Trial

-The other tips Alison shared were gold to be honest and I figured they needed to recorded somewhere, mostly for when I attempt my next time trial!
+The other tips Alison shared were gold to be honest and I figured they needed to be recorded somewhere, mostly for when I attempt my next time trial:

 - prepare everything the night before